dr0i/lobid-resources-usage-examples/README.md

-Example of usages of the API of https://lobid.org/resources.
+Examples of usages of the API of https://lobid.org/resources.